kubernetes/community/contributors/design-proposals/local-storage-overview.md

      namespace: myns
     spec:
      containers:
-      name: fooc
+     - name: fooc
      volumes:
-      name: myEmptyDir
+     - name: myEmptyDir
        emptyDir:
     ```

 2. His cluster administrator being aware of the issues with disk reclamation latencies has intelligently decided not to allow overcommitting primary partitions.
-The cluster administrator has installed a LimitRange to “myns” namespace that will set a default storage size.
-Note: A cluster administrator can also specify bust ranges and a host of other features supported by LimitRange for local storage.
+The cluster administrator has installed a [LimitRange](https://kubernetes.io/docs/user-guide/compute-resources/) to “myns” namespace that will set a default storage size.
+Note: A cluster administrator can also specify burst ranges and a host of other features supported by LimitRange for local storage.

     ```yaml
     apiVersion: v1